lepenghuang/lepenghuang.github.io/_talks/IACP2024-On-Feasible-and-Stable-Spatial-Matching.md

 location: "Hangzhou, China"
 ---

-This is aN oral presentation at the 18th International Association for China Planning Conference.
+This is an oral presentation at the 18th International Association for China Planning Conference.